thestonehead/ThunderbirdAttachmentExtractor/README.md

 _Does this delete attachments?_

 Only if you want it to.
-After saving you will be asked whether you want to delete those attachments from selected e-mails or not.
+There's a separate menu option for deleting/detaching attachments on selected e-mails.

 See add-on: https://addons.thunderbird.net/en-US/thunderbird/addon/attachment-extractor/